 For centuries, people have tracked information using a ledger: a simple chronological list of data.
 Bushels of wheat.
 Hogsheads of wine.
-Deaths from plagues.
-Deaths from curses.
+Deaths from plagues and curses.
 Days since all those locusts.
-How many witches in town these days.
+How many witches are in town these days.
 Ledgers!

 As the scope of human activity has expanded, so have ways to track and synchronize data.
 Last century, information became (primarily) digital and our collective ledgers moved from paper to computers.
 This opened up many new possibilities, and databases—systems of enhanced, interrelated, electronic ledgers—were invented to harness the power of this new paradigm.
 Information was suddenly searchable, sortable, shareable, and transportable.

 Today, databases underpin nearly every digital service.
 But the database’s origins in the pre-internet, pre-global era have begun to limit its usefulness, or at least call into question its ubiquity.
 Databases need a central authority to maintain them, and that authority has absolute power over what the database contains.
 For example, if Facebook wanted to change your Instagram to be just pictures of awesome swords, they could do that, unilaterally.
 You would just have to accept the swords.
 Or if a bank wanted to deduct 100 dollars from your checking account, they could do it.
 There, you’d surely notice and complain.
 But what if they only took a penny a day?

 As the world has become more connected and our interactions more digital we’ve needed something more resilient and more collaborative, something that will work at scale but not be subject to any single political ideology, personal motive, or corporate incentive, to manage our data.

 Invented in 2009, blockchain is an answer to that need.